anderkve/FYS3150/book/writing_reports/introduction_to_latex.md

 - The [pdf file](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/tex_mal/report_example.pdf)
 - The [BibTex references file](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/tex_mal/ref.bib)

+You can access this template as an read-only Overleaf project [here](https://www.overleaf.com/read/ykjsqvchkhyz).
+That way you can easily copy the template to your own Overleaf project.

-Similar to the template for projects 1 and 2, this template includes a figure file `rel_err.pdf` from a subdirectory `imgs`.
-If you want to compile this example yourself, you can get the figure file [here](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/tex_mal/imgs/rel_err.pdf).
+If you want to compile the template report yourself, you'll need a figure file `rel_err.pdf` in a subdirectory `imgs`.
+(Just like for the template for projects 1 and 2.)
+You can get the figure file [here](https://github.com/anderkve/FYS3150/blob/master/book/writing_reports/tex_mal/imgs/rel_err.pdf).

 To build the template along with the reference list, you need to run `pdflatex` and `bibtex` a few times over.
 Here's a single-line command that should do the trick: